 The colder evenings forced the club indoors.
 On November 4, 2021 the club had its first 5-minute blitz tournament with 16 participants.
 The tournament was a 5-round SWISS with each round consisting of two games, one as white and one as black.
 Sam Shapiro won with 8 points out of a possible 10.
 There were three players holding 2nd-4th positions with 7 points being David London, Jamie Williams and Isaac Saidel-Goley.
 J.P Licks provided a surprise prize which was not available on the night but given to the winner the following week.
 The prize consisted of J.P.
 Licks merchandise such as a t-shirt, travel mug, ice-cream scoop and plastic sun glasses.
 In addition to the tournament participants two tables were used for casual chess bringing the night attendance at one point to just over 20 players.

-December, 2021- Rapid Rounds and SWISS Slow Chess Start, Club Membership Exceeds Sets, Year End Donation Drive, Chess in the Park Idea
+December, 2021- Rapid Rounds and SWISS Slow Chess Start, Club Membership Exceeds Sets, Year End Donation Drive

-The club starts two events being the Rapid Rounds and a SWISS Slow Chess tournament.
+The club starts two events being the Rapid Rounds and the Slow Winter SWISS Chess tournament.
 On December 2 the number of players in attendance at one point was 26.
 With only 11 boards available, players had to wait for a seat.
 A donation drive on December 7th resulted in generous donations from club members and six additional sets and clocks were purchased bringing the club set and clock inventory to 15.
-Having read an article in Chess Life, Jamie proposed the idea of Chess in the Park/On the Lawn event in Jamaica Plain on July 23, 2022 to celebrate one year of JP Chess.
-Jamie reached out to Loring-Greenough House and Boston's Park and Recreation.
 On December 16 the Facebook JP Chess group membership reached 100.